mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 BOMB–PUMPED TORPEDO
 This torpedo contains a small nuclear device that is detonated prior to impact in order to charge a laser.
-Due to the ‘stand-off’ nature of its attack, point defence against this torpedo suffers DM-2.
+Due to the ‘stand-off' nature of its attack, point defence against this torpedo suffers DM-2.
 Defences that work against lasers can be used against this torpedo.